 Wondering more about distant worlds?
 Read this Galactic FAQ.Pop Culture

-The mysteries of our Universe have long captivated science fiction authors and countless, memorable books at films—many of which inspired the real life scientists and engineering currently exploring the universe.
+The mysteries of our universe have long captivated science fiction authors and filmmakers.

-Another inspiration: Science fiction author Arthur C. Clarke’s 2001: A Space Odyssey, in which a fictional astronaut is transported across the cosmos through a mysterious portal.
-This tale is both a memorable movie and novel.
-For the next generation, who knows who will be inspired by the the 2014 movie Interstellar, a fictional team of astronauts search for a habitable planet around a black hole in a distant galaxy.
+Another inspiration – science fiction author Arthur C. Clarke’s "2001: A Space Odyssey" in which a fictional astronaut is transported across the cosmos through a mysterious portal.
+The next generation may be inspired by the 2014 movie "Interstellar" – where a fictional team of astronauts searches for a habitable planet around a black hole in a distant galaxy.

-The 1980 television series Cosmos, featuring Voyager mission scientist Carl Sagan, took viewers on a factual tour of the known Universe and sparked the imaginations of many present day scientists and engineers.
+The 1980 television series "Cosmos" – which featured Voyager mission scientist Carl Sagan – took viewers on a factual tour of the known universe and sparked the imaginations of many present-day scientists and engineers.
 The series was reimagined in 2014 with astronomer Neil deGrasse Tyson as the host.Resources